 All the while most freshman are thinking about parties and exotic new sex terms they have never heard of before and whether they really will be able to manage an 8am class.

+I think it is safe to say that college has evolved and transformed over the last few centuries, from esteemed halls of prodigy, to a holding zone for young adults between the ages of 18-22, who aren’t quite ready to become responsible adults yet, but have also outgrown living at home and curfews.
 And while education is an undoubtedly necessary and significant rite of passage that all young people should have the opportunity to pursue if they choose, the truth is that the university system as we know it has become more of a social and cultural coming of age period for young people.
 Regardless of your talents or brains or financial status there is a college that will take just about anyone.
 The result is a lot of people who are just there to have fun and make a fat paycheck when they graduate.
 The focus has shifted from being a space for the most brilliant minds to congregate and build careers and more to that of a four year long social gathering focused on fun, personal exploration and social programming.

 That in mind, I loved college!
 It was so great that I decided to get a Master’s right after my undergrad because I just wasn’t ready to leave school!
 But as we know, college is certainly not all about education and learning, today’s college experience is now embedded with social traditions, cultural norms, and hegemony surrounding the types of experiences you shouldbe having.
 The college experience has absorbed lots of ideas about dating, sex, lifestyle and relationships, some of which are helpful, but are not always the right choice for everyone.
 The truth is that the college experience is going to be different for everyone and what might be really fulfilling for one person might not be for someone else.
 There really is no universal way to enjoy and get the most out of college.